Trademark Trial and Appeal Board (TTAB) - General

 - What if my problem is not resolved or I need assistance with an unusual situation?
 What if I want to make a suggestion about TTAB processes?

-In most cases, the Customer Service Representatives can answer your questions, or can refer you to the appropriate person to handle your concern.
-However, if you need additional help, you may ask the Customer Service Representative to refer your call to the appropriate TTAB supervisor.
+In most cases, the Information Specialists can answer your questions, or can refer you to the appropriate person to handle your concern.
+However, if you need additional help, you may ask the Information Specialist to refer your call to the appropriate TTAB supervisor.

 - What is the hand delivery mailing address?